cuthbertLab/music21/buildDoc/rst/moduleStream.rst

 **getElementsByClass()**

     Return a list of all Elements that match the className.
-Note that, as this appends Elements to a new Stream, whatever former parent relationship the ElementWrapper had is lost.
-The ElementWrapper's parent is set to the new stream that contains it.

     >>> a = Stream()
     >>> a.repeatInsert(note.Rest(), range(10))